Floored: Touring and promotion

 In addition to appearing as themselves in Fathers' Day, Sugar Ray's song "Speed Home California" was also featured in the film.
 In September 1997, they appeared on a tribute album for punk musician Iggy Pop titled We Will Fall: The Iggy Pop Tribute, where they contributed a cover of his 1988 song "Cold Metal".
 Sugar Ray had previously done covers of songs by the punk bands Black Flag and Circle Jerks, with these appearing on the Japanese edition of Lemonade and Brownies, along with a Ted Nugent cover.
+In late 1997, Sugar Ray and The Wilson Sisters recorded a cover of The Beach Boys' Christmas song "Little Saint Nick", with the cover being released as a single by Atlantic/Lava in 1997.
 On November 18, 1997, Sugar Ray contributed the song "Rivers" to the Scream 2 soundtrack album.
 The song can be heard in the credits of the film itself, which was released to theaters on December 12, 1997.
 It was an ode to Weezer frontman Rivers Cuomo and written in the style of a Weezer song.
 The song was not recorded during the Floored sessions, and instead originated during a recording session at Image Studios in Hollywood.
 Karges claimed in 2019 that he can't remember whether or not the band knew the song was going to be on the Scream 2 soundtrack when they were recording it.
 He said they were fans of Weezer and that the song was a way of "paying homage" to Cuomo.
 The recording session for "Rivers" yielded an additional unreleased song called "I Love My Television", which the band thought sounded like Van Halen's "Ain't Talkin' 'bout Love".
 Sugar Ray first played "Rivers" in July 1997, while Scream 2 was still being filmed.
 During one of the song's early performances, McGrath incorrectly claimed to the audience that Cuomo had died before they played the song.
 In 2009, Cuomo would allow Sugar Ray to record an unreleased Weezer song called "Love Is the Answer", with this song appearing on Sugar Ray's album Music for Cougars.
 In 2000, the version of "Fly" without Super Cat was used in the film Coyote Ugly.
 The song was later featured in a 2008 episode of animated comedy American Dad!, titled "Spring Break-Up".